a89529294/Notes/Coding/Mongo/Basics.md

 - In each mongo database, you can have multiple ***collections***; the equivalent of ***tables*** in SQL databases.
 - In each collection, you can put ***documents*** in to it.
 - Unlike SQL **tables**, mongo **collections** do not by default enforce schema consistency, i.e. **documents** can look completely different.
+- Default *mongo port* is `27017`, the connection string is `"mongodb://localhost:27017/orbit"`, the last segment is the database we intend to connect to.